AnEn030/BioP/README.md

 This project arises from my doctoral thesis from the University of Rome "Tor Vergata" and is aimed to continues it.

-My Thesis titeled "Development of an open-source bio-printer with multiple print-heads" will be published as soon as approved.
+My Thesis titeled "Development of an open-source bio-printer with multiple print-heads" will be published as soon as approved (ETA Q2 2021).

 Currently, this repository only provides the Marlin configuration.h and Configuration_adv.h files of the open source 3D Bioprinter.

 After finalizing the thesis all files necessary for the construciton will be published.
-Estimated in 16.03.2021
+Estimated in Q2 2021